 The Company utilizes interest rate swaps to limit exposure to market fluctuations on floating-rate debt.
 In the second quarter of 2018, the Company entered into a floating to fixed interest rate swap for a notional amount of \$150 million.
-The fair value of this swap is a liability of \$6.8 million at April 4, 2021 and is recorded in other non-current liabilities on the Condensed Consolidated Balance Sheet.
-In addition, in the second quarter of 2016, the Company entered into a floating to fixed interest rate swap with an initial aggregate notional amount of \$300 million.
-The notional amount was \$14 million at April 4, 2021.
-The fair value of this swap is a liability less than \$0.1 million at April 4, 2021 and is recorded in other current liabilities on the Condensed Consolidated Balance Sheet.
-These interest rate swaps are designated as cash flow hedges.
-As a result, the gains and losses associated with these interest rate swaps are recorded in accumulated other comprehensive income (loss).
+The fair value of this swap is a liability of \$6.0 million at July 4, 2021 and is recorded in other non-current liabilities on the Condensed Consolidated Balance Sheet.
+This interest rate swap is designated as a cash flow hedge.
+As a result, the gains and losses associated with this interest rate swap is recorded in accumulated other comprehensive income (loss).